 Down the road from Story Land is the Attitash Mountain Resort.
 In the winter, Attitash is a popular ski resort with 68 trails and 11 lifts.
-In the summer, Attitash Mountain Resort offers two alpine slides, a zip line, and a mountain coaster.
+In the summer, Attitash Mountain Resort offers two alpine slides, a zip line tour, and a mountain coaster.

-An attractions pass is available in the summer and includes the alpine slides, zipline, mountain coaster, rockwall climb, chairlift rides, and more.
-The zip line is popular, so be sure to make reservations in advance. (see reviews of Attitash here).
+An attractions pass is available in the summer and includes the alpine slides, mountain coaster, rock wall climb, chairlift rides, and more.
+The zip line is popular, so be sure to make reservations for the tour in advance, since it has limited capacity. (see reviews of Attitash here).

 Another ski resort, Cranmore Mountain Resort, is located right in North Conway.
 In the winter, you can enjoy skiing as well as a tubing and mountain adventure park.
 Visiting in the summer?
 Check out the Mountain Adventure Park, which offers eight different rope courses.

 Other White Mountains Attractions

 There are other great places to explore in the White Mountains of New Hampshire.
 One of the most popular places to visit in New Hampshire is Mount Washington.
 Drive your car up Pinkham Notch on the Mt.
 Washington Auto Road to reach the highest peak in the Northeast United States.

 If you don’t want to drive, there’s also the option for a guided tour in season.
 There’s also the Mount Washington Cog Railway which will take you there.
 Fall can be the most beautiful time to visit, but can also be very busy and lodging will be more expensive.

 If you’ve got younger kids, consider driving to Jefferson, New Hampshire, where you’ll find Santa’s Village.
 When my kids were little, they loved this fun amusement park where it’s Christmas every day.